Georgia Tech: Notable people

-Numerous astronauts and National Aeronautics and Space Administration (NASA) administrators spent time at Tech; most notably, Retired Vice Admiral Richard H. Truly was the eighth administrator of NASA, and later served as the president of the Georgia Tech Research Institute.
-John Young walked on the Moon as the commander of Apollo 16, first commander of the Space Shuttle and is the only person to have piloted four different classes of spacecraft.
-Georgia Tech has its fair share of noteworthy engineers, scientists, and inventors.
+Numerous astronauts and National Aeronautics and Space Administration (NASA) administrators spent time at Georgia Tech.
+Most notably, Retired Vice Admiral Richard H. Truly was the eighth administrator of NASA and later served as the president of the Georgia Tech Research Institute.
+John Young walked on the Moon as the commander of Apollo 16.
+He also was the first commander of the Space Shuttle and is the only person to have piloted four different classes of spacecraft.

+Georgia Tech has its fair share of noteworthy engineers, scientists, and inventors too.
 Herbert Saffir developed the Saffir-Simpson Hurricane Scale, R. I. Sujith discovered intermittency in combustion regarding thermoacoustic systems, and W. Jason Morgan made significant contributions to the theory of plate tectonics and geodynamics.
-In computer science, Andy Hunt co-wrote The Pragmatic Programmer and an original signatory of The Agile Manifesto, Krishna Bharat developed Google News, and D. Richard Hipp developed SQLite.
+In computer science, Andy Hunt co-wrote "The Pragmatic Programmer" and was an original signatory of The Agile Manifesto, Krishna Bharat developed Google News, and D. Richard Hipp developed SQLite.
 Architect Michael Arad designed the World Trade Center Memorial in New York City.

-Despite their highly technical backgrounds, Tech graduates are no strangers to the arts or athletic competition.
-Among them, comedian/actor Jeff Foxworthy of Blue Collar Comedy Tour fame and Randolph Scott both called Tech home.
-Several famous athletes have, as well; about 150 Tech students have gone into the National Football League (NFL), with many others going into the National Basketball Association (NBA) or Major League Baseball (MLB).
-Well-known American football athletes include all-time greats such as Joe Hamilton, Pat Swilling, Billy Shaw, and Joe Guyon, former Tech head football coaches Pepper Rodgers and Bill Fulcher, and recent students such as Calvin Johnson, Demaryius Thomas and Tashard Choice.
-Some of Tech's recent entrants into the NBA include Josh Okogie, Chris Bosh, Derrick Favors, Thaddeus Young, Jarrett Jack, and Iman Shumpert.
+Despite their highly technical backgrounds, Georgia Tech graduates are no strangers to the arts or athletic competition.
+Among them, comedian/actor Jeff Foxworthy of Blue Collar Comedy Tour fame and Randolph Scott both called Georgia Tech home.
+Several famous athletes have, as well.
+About 150 Georgia Tech students have gone into the National Football League (NFL), with many others going into the National Basketball Association (NBA) or Major League Baseball (MLB).
+Well-known American football athletes include all-time greats such as Joe Hamilton, Pat Swilling, Billy Shaw, and Joe Guyon, former Georgia Tech head football coaches Pepper Rodgers and Bill Fulcher, and recent students such as Calvin Johnson, Demaryius Thomas and Tashard Choice.
+Some of Georgia Tech's recent entrants into the NBA include Josh Okogie, Chris Bosh, Derrick Favors, Thaddeus Young, Jarrett Jack, and Iman Shumpert.
 Award-winning baseball stars include Kevin Brown, Mark Teixeira, Nomar Garciaparra, and Jason Varitek.
-In golf, Tech alumni include the legendary Bobby Jones, who founded The Masters, and David Duval, who was ranked the No. 1 golfer in the world in 1999.
+In golf, Georgia Tech alumni include the legendary Bobby Jones, who founded The Masters, and David Duval, who was ranked the No. 1 golfer in the world in 1999.